elyadlezmi/RNA2CM/README.md

 --cpu: (int, default 8).

---prefix: the prefix that will be given to output files (str)
+--prefix: Output files have standard names but a custom prefix can be added (str)

 --keepInter: Whether to keep intermediate alignment and VCF files (true/false, default: false).